junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 The corridor is empty by the time Sam walks out of the kitchen.
 So is the hall or the library or the war room.

-"Cass?"
+"Cas?"
 Sam calls out for a few times, but the angel is nowhere to be found.

 Maybe he went out for some air or me time, Sam thinks to himself, can't blame the guy for not wanting to stay under the same roof with Dean after taking so much of his bullshit.
-If Cass wants some time away, he can totally understand.
+If Cas wants some time away, he can totally understand.

 Slightly concerned but too tired to think, Sam decides to put off any problem for the next day.
-He simply texts Cass, asking "you ok?" and goes to bed.
+He simply texts Cas, asking "you ok?" and goes to bed.
 He blacks out almost instantly, without waiting for an answer.
 This has been a long day for him.

 Dean's day ends in a few hours with more empty bottles and a dizzy mushy head banging onto the table.